Career Intelligence Resume Writing And Career Services

 Make It Easy For Recruiters To Say Yes To You

-Job Search / LinkedIn Profiles / Working with Recruiters
+Job Search / LinkedIn Profiles / Personal Brand / Working with Recruiters

 Potential candidates fell into 2 categories:1) Yes, contact them immediately and 2) they might be a possibility.
 The one thing that consistently moved candidates from maybe to yes was if it was easy to contact them.

-The point is, don’t make the mistake thinking if recruiters want to contact you they will track you down or use an InMail.
+The point is, don’t make the mistake of thinking if recruiters want to contact you they will track you down or use an InMail.
 Unless they think you are a perfect candidate, they may not.
 You can increase your odds by making it easy for them by including contact information on your LinkedIn profile.

 A few years ago, the most common place to put an email and phone number was LinkedIn’s Advice for Contacting section.
 However, this section is no longer available on LinkedIn’s newer user interface.
-Today, your best option is to put your email address in the Summary section.
+Today, your best option is to put your email address in the About section.

 If you’re conducting a confidential job search, include an innocuous statement like “always interested in connecting with like-minded people or clients and colleagues or making new connections” along with your email address.
 Whatever you choose to write make sure it doesn’t scream “I’m looking for a new job” in case your boss decides to read it.